 If I am a student experiencing respiratory illness or COVID-19 symptoms what should I do?

-What should I do if I have a friend/roommate with flu-like symptoms (fever, cough, shortness of breath)?
+What should I do if I have an Otis friend/roommate with any respiratory illness or COVID-19 symptoms?

 The first thing to do is to recommend that person to reach out to the Student Health and Wellness Center (SHWC) for evaluation of their symptoms at 310-846-5738.
-The second thing is to care for your own health while being supportive.
-This is not the time to discriminate against and/or isolate those who may be sick (and who may be anxious about it).
+The second thing is to care for your own health while being supportive to your friend/roommate.
+Make sure to continue to wear face coverings when around others and remember to practice physical distancing.

 This is a stressful time, what can I do if I am worried about myself, my family, and friends?

 Any student who needs emotional support at this difficult time should contact Student Counseling Services, which is offering virtual support services.
 An appointment can be made by calling 310-846-5738.
 Staff and faculty can get assistance in finding counseling support through the Employee Assistance Program, or by contacting Human Resources.
 The Community Health Announcements page that the Student Health and Wellness Center (SHWC) has created also lists a variety of helpful resources for the Otis community.